brootaylor/brootaylor-v3/src/_content/pages/now.md

 My family and I are planning a trip to Italy this year.
 Maybe base ourselves in the north for a few days around the [lakes](https://discovernorthernitaly.com/lakes-in-northern-italy/) and then somewhere central near to Rome.

 I'm also hoping to get back into drumming this year.
 I miss it desperately and it's been far too long since I've played.
-My daughter's expressed an interest in learning so this may be my way of getting back into it.
+My daughter's expressed an interest in learning so this may be my way of getting back into it by teaching her.

 ---